Crisis on Infinite Earths (Arrowverse): Broadcast

 "Crisis on Infinite Earths" began with Supergirl on December 8, 2019, continuing with Batwoman and The Flash on December 9 and 10, respectively.
 The crossover concluded with Arrow and Legends of Tomorrow on January 14, 2020.
 The December 9, 2019 episode of Black Lightning tied into the event.
+The crossover had two largely complete scenes cut from the final broadcast.
+The first in the first episode had Pariah witnessing the destruction of Argo City, while the second saw Oliver Queen becoming the Spectre in an end tag of the third episode..
+Guggenheim called the second "a critical and important scene" but its quality came out "really ... poorly" so it was decided to be excluded from the broadcast.

 "Crisis Management", a behind-the-scenes feature, was released on January 16, 2020, with the purchase of a digital season pass to any of the series.
 In the United Kingdom, Sky One aired the first part and third through fifth episodes daily between March 30 and April 2, 2020.
 E4, who acquired the rights to Batwoman in January 2020, aired the second part on August 9, 2020, as the final episode of the Batwoman season for the UK broadcast.
 The network chose to move the crossover episode to the end of the season instead of airing it as the original ninth episode of the season, in order to not interrupt the season story arc and confuse viewers who might not have been up to date on the other Arrowverse series.